elasticpath/catalog-syndication/README.md

 # Clone the Git repository
 git clone https://github.com/elasticpath/catalog-syndication.git

-# Go into the cloned directory
+# Go into the cloned directory, and the utility subdirectory
-cd catalog-syndication
+cd catalog-syndication/push-catalog-to-<service>

 # Install all the dependencies for all sub-project and create necessary symlinks in-between them
 yarn

-# Create and configure the .env file.
+# In the root directory, create an .env file and add the required variables with your account information.
 # For more information, see Configuration Parameter Descriptions.

 # Executes the script to perform the syndication: